sdparsons/ukrn-workshop/_episodes/text-lesson_2.md

 ---
 # Welcome
-In this session we will
+In this part of the workshop we will check out your experiences, and what your current process looks like with respect to data sharing

 > ## What's your current data sharing experience?